Education in Tanzania: National examinations

 A national standardized exam is given at the end of Form 2, although there is no consequence for failing it.

 Another national standardized exam, the Certificate of Secondary Education Examination, is given at the end of Form 4.
 A student who passes is given a school-leaving certificate by his or her school.
 The student is also given an academic certificate by the National Examination Council of Tanzania.
 This certificate indicates the student's level of performance in several subjects, with division I being the best performance and division IV being the worst.

 Secondary education ends when a student passes the Advanced Certificate of Secondary Education Examination and receives a diploma after completing Form 6.
 Depending on the test results, the student may then be selected to enroll in a university.

 About 3% of students actually complete secondary education, and even less make it to the university level.
 Youth unemployment rate is about 6.5%, with more females struggling to find jobs than men.
-About 90% of Tanzania'a economy remains to be agriculture.
+About 90% of Tanzania's economy remains to be agriculture.

 Special needs education

 Cultural history and stigma

 While about 7.9% of Tanzania's population lives with disability, less than 1% of children enrolled in pre-primary, primary, or secondary education have a disability.
 Similarly to many other Sub-Saharan African countries, Tanzania has no system set in place to assess children for physical or mental impairments before they enroll in the education system, and there is a huge gap in knowledge about how to improve access to education for disabled students when many of their disabilities are not known or tested.
 Disabled individuals in traditional society and culture are often at a disadvantage in social relationships and economic status.
 The majority of the country is religious, primarily Muslim or Christian, and in history, that has been used as justification to not include disabled individuals in "normal society."
+However, aside from the state and some NGOs, religious organizations are also offering education for people with disabilities.
 In 1950, the Church Missionary Society of Tanzania opened a school for students with visual disabilities.
 Teachers were trained abroad and centered curriculum around the students, although up until this point, there had never been a separate learning environment for students with disabilities.
 Many students were and still are forced to stay at home due to superstition, stigma, and ignorance, and they are, consequently, often seen as worthless or as a burden.
+While street polling in Arusha Region showed an overwhelming majority of 95% agreeing that children with disabilities (here: deaf) should be schooled like everyone else, parents were reported to often prioritize able-bodied children, as free school still comes with costs for e.g. uniforms or transport.

-Since then, the Tanzanian government has implemented multiple development plans and has incorporated programs for students with auditory and physical disabilities, but there are still issues of teachers not having proper training in this area.
+Since the 1950s, the Tanzanian government has implemented multiple development plans and has incorporated programs for students with auditory and physical disabilities, but there are still issues of teachers not having proper training in this area.